Exsiccata

 There are several comprehensive bibliographies and treatments on exsiccatae devoted to algae, bryophytes and lichens, lichens and fungi.
 A printed bibliography on works devoted to vascular plants is missing.
+The IndExs – Index of Exsiccatae online database closes the gap.

 Early history

 Exsiccatae are also known under the terms exsiccatal series, exsiccata(e) series, exsiccata(e) works, exsiccatae collections, sometimes exsiccati, exsiccate.
 Furthermore, the feminine noun term "exsiccata" (Latin, gen. -ae, plur. -ae) for exsiccata series is often not clearly distinguished from the neuter noun "exsiccatum" (Latin, gen. -i, plur. -a) which is used in general for a dried herbarium specimen.
-There exists also the Latin adjective "exsiccatus, -a, -um" meaning "dried" which is often part of a Latin title of an exsiccata, e.g. Lichenes exsiccati.
+There exists also the Latin adjective "exsiccatus, -a, -um" meaning "dried" which is sometimes used in the diagnoses of mushrooms for specimina exsiccata and is on the other hand often used in Latin titles of exsiccatae, e.g. Lichenes exsiccati.

 The oldest series known as an exsiccata is that of the German naturalist and pharmacist Johann Balthasar Ehrhart called Herbarium vivum recens collectum...
 It was distributed in 1732.
 The plant material and text information is for the education of physician, pharmacists and teachers.

 With this goal, the system of exsiccatae is originated from herbarium books with images of plants and fungi, such as the Herbaria viva distributed in the 16th and 17th century, but now contained dried and pressed plant material.
 Series with scholarly and scientific focus followed few years later.
 One of that kind of series was published by the Swiss botanist Jakob Friedrich Ehrhart, a pupil of Carl Linnaeus, with the title Plantae cryptogamae Linn., quas in locis earum natalibus collegit et exsiccavit Fridericus Ehrhart.
 The first fascicle was delivered in 1785.
 As one of the first Jakob Friedrich Ehrhart promoted the selling of dried plants with several series, among others Arbores, frutices et suffrutices Linnaei quas in usum dendrophilorum collegit et exsiccavit Fr.
 Ehrhart and Calamariae, Gramina et Tripetaloideae Linnaei, quas in usum botanicophilorum collegit et exsiccavit Fr.
 Ehrhart.
+Edward Hobson was an English weaver and bryophyte collector who published an exsiccata work with two bounded volumes under the title A collection of specimens of British mosses and Hepaticae, collected in the vicinity of Manchester, and systematically arranged with reference to the Muscologia Britanica, English Botany, &c, &c, &c, by Edward Hobson.
+[Musci Britannici] (1818–1822), a work for sale with high influence in scholarly sciences and botanists of that time.